ostracod/wheatsystem-c/README.md

 #include "./headers.h"
 ```

+The `./fake.js` script will use the `constants` map to substitute constant invocations in `compiler.flags` and `commandsAfterBuild`.
+To invoke a constant, write a dollar sign followed by the constant name in parentheses.
+For example: `$(MY_CONSTANT)`

-After `./fake.js` finishes building, the WheatSystem executable will have the path `./build/(platform name)WheatSystem`.
+After `./fake.js` finishes building, the WheatSystem executable will have the path `./build/(executable name)`.
+The build directory and exectable path are available as the constants `BUILD_DIR` and `EXECUTABLE_PATH` respectively.

 ## Common Source Definitions